Hot Now

 The railroad standard in the sky

-Ball is a luxury watch brand based in La Chaux-de-Fonds, Switzerland, whose history is closely linked to that of American railroad history.
-It was founded in 1891 by Webb C. Ball in Cleveland, Ohio.
-The brand is one of the most respected and established watch manufacturers, especially in the United States.
-While Ball was still a traditional family business until the 1990s, it is now owned by Asia Commercial Holdings Ltd. in Hong Kong.
+Ball is a luxury watch brand based in La Chaux-de-Fonds, Switzerland, whose history is closely intertwined with that of American railroad history.
+It was founded in 1891 by jeweler and watchmaker Webb C. Ball in Cleveland, Ohio.

-From an original jewelry store, Ball establishes his watch manufacturing business.
-He initially began by rebuilding movements from other American manufacturers, such as Hamilton and Waltham.
-Later, he devoted himself to building his own extremely precise timepieces.
+Emerging from an original jewelry business, Ball established his watchmaking manufactory.
+He began by replicating movements from other American manufacturers such as Hamilton and Waltham, later dedicating himself to producing his own extremely precise timepieces.

-Every detail, from the shape of the hands to the style of the numerals, was determined by the founder in his quest for precision in timekeeping.
+Every detail – from the shape of the hands to the style of the numerals – was defined by the founder in his pursuit of precision in timekeeping.

 Ball